evolopment/qfy/README.md

 - *0.1.x*: Adding support to the node.js API.
 It will be 0.1.x while it is uncompleted, although they will be some testing in progress.
 - *0.2.x*: Adding testing to the node.js API.
 It will be 0.2.x while testing is uncompleted.
-- *1.0.x*: Full API support (4.x LTS) for first level calls (i.e. all asynchronous functions covered).
+- *1.0.x*: Full API support (4.x LTS) for direct calls (i.e. all asynchronous functions covered).
-- *1.1.x*: Full API support (4.x LTS) for second level calls (i.e. call that return objects that may contain asynchronous functions, etc.)
+- *1.1.x*: Full API support (4.x LTS) for indirect calls (i.e. call that return objects that may contain asynchronous functions, etc.)
 - *1.2.x*: Add 5.x Stable support

 Current status: